wodby/docs/stacks/template.md

 "auto::80:8080"
 ```

-* Map 8080 to 80 within a stack, assign public port automatically.
+* Map 8080 to 80 within a stack, assign a specific public port from range `31222-32222`
 ```
 "32223::80:8080"
 ```